rev-net/memo/pitch.md

 [^1]: Other recent examples: the gig economy, DAOs, and remote work.
 [^2]: [Uniswap](https://docs.uniswap.org/concepts/overview) raises funds and employs developers under the for-profit Uniswap Labs, but the Uniswap protocol is governed by $UNI token voting.
 The competing interests of token holders and Uniswap Labs have led to a number of controversial decisions over Uniswap's fee switch, source code licensing, and cross-chain deployments.
 Other projects have faced similar controversies when the interests of token holders and developers have diverged.

+---

+Ethereum is one of a kind.
+We have incredible respect and gratitude for the work of our peers that make our contributions possible.